 While dogs may not speak words in the same language as you, they are able to comprehend the world around them.
 The key is to understand how their brain works to see what they think and better understand their communication cues.

 There are numerous studies of how the human brain processes language, but how do dogs think?
 Neuroscientists at Eötvös Loránd University in Budapest recently completed a study published in Science in which they scanned the brains of thirteen family dogs with an MRI.
 While they were in the scanner, the dogs listened to their trainer's voice saying various phrases, such as "well done," which was considered a meaningful phrase, and "as if," a meaningless phrase, both in praising tones and emotionally neutral tones.
 The findings showed that the meaningful phrases were processed in the left hemisphere of the brain, regardless of intonation, which is similar to human's processing, but the meaningless phrases did not register.
 "It shows that these words have meaning to dogs," says Attila Andics, a neuroscientist who was a member of the research team.

-Intonation did still play a role in the study, being processed in the right hemisphere of the dogs' brains to see if inflection played a role in the dogs' understanding.
-For example, the speech that resembled praise lit up the reward system area of the brain.
+In this study, intonation did play a role in the dogs’ understanding and was being processed in the right hemisphere of the dogs' brains.
+For example, speech that resembled praise lit up the reward system area of the brain.
 The findings of this study indicate that the meaning of phrases and the tone in which they are delivered are processed separately to help dogs identify what specifically was said to them.

 Do Dogs Have a Good Memory?

 If you've ever tried to train a puppy, you know that consistent practice teaches your pet to remember the commands that you've both worked on.
 In fact, your dog may likely know how to sit, stand, lay down, give a paw, roll over, or many other fun tricks.
 Some dogs have even been conditioned to let their owners know when they need to go outside to relieve themselves by pawing a bell on the door or barking and sitting near an exit.